Things to do in Rhyl, North Wales

-The Marine Lake to the west of Rhyl has a miniature railway which runs around it.
+The Marine Lake to the west of Rhyl has a miniature railway that runs around it.

 There is also a new museum, a railway centre and a children's playground.

-There are several local watersports clubs which make use of the lake.
+There are several local watersports clubs that make use of the lake.

 For walkers, Rhyl has many coastal walks and footpaths and the Offa's Dyke Footpath starts at nearby Prestatyn.